Celebrating impact from our Health Data Research Hubs

 During National Coproduction Week, the Hubs celebrated the central role and impact that the public and patients have within each of the Hubs.

-Samantha, Patient Advisory Committee member at Gut Reaction, shared her thoughts: “It helps me to put my viewpoint across about health data, who accesses it and how and why it is accessed.
+“It helps me to put my viewpoint across about health data, who accesses it and how and why it is accessed.
 It enables me to help co-design information that is focused on people living with Crohn’s and Colitis.

 “I believe we are a vital part of the process and the solution and must be included and invited to get involved, at every level.”

 Learn how PIONEER and INSIGHT embed patients into decisions about data use.
-Read how patients and the public are central to the work of DISCOVER-NOW, DATA-CAN and the perspective of a public member involved in GUT-REACTION.
+Read how patients and the public are central to the work of Discover-NOW, DATACAN and the perspective of a public member involved in GUT-REACTION.

 August 2021, launch of the Hub playbook to support development Hubs

-An aim of the Digital Hubs programme was to demonstrate the best ways of enabling data sharing at scale in a safe and secure way.
+An aim of the Hubs was to demonstrate the best ways of enabling data sharing at scale in a safe and secure way.
 The Hub Playbook was developed to capture and disseminate the Hub model so others could learn from it.

 December 2021, Hubs innovate in how data is made available for research